Communication Studies Major (BA)

 Communication studies major and minor

-Choose from a wide variety of courses suited to your career interests and a complementary concentration area.
+Choose from a wide variety of courses suited to your career interests.

 Student research opportunities